The-Standard-Organization/ADotNet/README.md

   }
 ```

-The options here are available with the power of stongly typed options and Enums.
+The options here are available with the power of strongly typed options and Enums.
 You don't have to think about what needs to go there.
-It's already directing you towards the options you need to get going with your pipelines.
+It's already directing you towards the options you need to get going with building your pipeline.

 ## Dependencies & Kudos
 This library relies heavily on [YamlDotNet](https://github.com/aaubry/YamlDotNet) which is an amazing .NET library developed by [Antoine Aubry](https://github.com/aaubry) along with so many other amazing contributors who made C# to YAML possible.